kasturi97/WeatherDataApi/README.md

 This Python project fetches weather data for specified locations and saves it in JSON and CSV formats.

 - Fetches weather data from OpenWeatherMap API.
-- Saves data in both JSON and CSV formats in output folder
+- Saves data in both JSON and CSV formats in output folder(master branch)

 Setup Instructions